-The NIP update process will enable the country to establish inventories of products and articles containing the 10 newly listed POPs and identify industrial processes where these POPs are still employed or unintentionally produced.
-The NIP update will build new POPs management capacities on existing national coordination mechanism and capacities established during the original NIP development.
-The National Steering Committee (NSC) will be expanded to involve relevant stakeholders, the public and experts for the management of the ten newly listed POPs (e.g. on electronic appliances).
-Especially consumer and users of POPs-containing articles (taking into account gender dimensions) will be involved in awareness raising and inventory activities in order to inform them about the risks associated with those articles and to obtain information on the existing articles in use and on the market.
-The new POPs pesticides investigation.
-Relevant stakeholders, especially farmers dealing with pesticides, will be re-consulted and/or the group of stakeholders will be expanded to involve all relevant people, especially women, in the inventory process and awareness raising activities. awareness raising activities.
-After completion of the original NIP, no post-NIP POP projects have been implemented in Guinea.
-However, whereever possible the capacities built during the original NIP update, e.g. knowledge capacities, will be re-used and strengthened, whenever possible.
-UNIDO will provide services and perform the work in the form of a subcontract where detailed Terms of Reference (ToR) will be prepared after project approval.
+UNIDO will engage the Ministry of Environment and Sanitation to provide services and perform the work as the national execution organization under a subcontract where detailed Terms of Reference (ToR) will be prepared after project approval.
 UNIDO will oversee the implementation of the project through an assigned project manager.
-The execution partner will nominate a high-level official National Project Director (NPD) to chair the National Steering Committee (NSC).
-A National Project Coordinator/Manager shall be recruited by the national executing organization under the subcontract to perform the administration of the project on a national level.
+The national execution organization will nominate a high-level official National Project Director (NPD) to chair the National Steering Committee (NSC).
+A National Project Coordinator/Manager shall be recruited by the national executing organization under the subcontract to perform the administration of the project at a national level.
 As the country already gained some experience in conducting inventories and drafting action plans for the elimination of pesticides, PCBs, DDT and unintentionally producted POPs (U-POPs), the elimination of new POPs pesticides may to a large extent be managed in a similar manner to the initial POPs pesticides.
 However, new approaches are required to manage industrial POPs such as brominated diphenyl ethers (PBDEs) and PFOS, due to their global use in industrial processes, products (especially electronic appliances) and recycling streams.
 For these chemicals, new inventory analyses in terms of supply chain, material flow and stakeholder analyses are required to meet the challenges of mitigating/ eliminating the hazards and risks associated with the new POPs consumer products and on the market.
-The GEF grant of this proposed EA shall equip the executing partner to fulfill its specific obligations under the SC to review, update and submit the NIP to the COP.
-It is envisaged that the created awareness, inventory and technical capacity will lead to a sustainable administration of new POPs through strengthening of POPs management structure and updating/ creating the necessary policies.
-GEF's encouragement of the global synergy for this project is also envisaged within the context of the proposed outcomes.
-While efforts are made to address specific country needs, global coherence of the activities are considered.
-UNIDO will disseminate lessons learned from various NIP update projects, especially practical experiences gained from conducting new POPs inventories, and recommendations on inventory procedures will be shared.
-Knowledge will also be shared during a global workshop to be organized by the SC Secretariat in autumn 2012, whenever possible.